Ansford Academy Contribution to the Local Offer

 We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-We operate a home/school link book (The Planner) which your child will bring home regularly so that comments from parents and teachers can be shared and responded to when needed.
+We operate an online logbook which your child will bring home regularly so that comments from parents and teachers can be shared and responded to when needed.

 9. How the Academy knows how each student is doing